-This walnut orange blossom Hamantaschen post is in loving memory of Annette Bendayan Z"L.
+Growing up Jewish in Barcelona, food was one of the most comforting ways to connect to our heritage.
+This walnut orange blossom Hamantaschen post is in loving memory of Annette Bendayan Z"L who inspired this recipe.

 My friend Taly and I grew up together in Barcelona.
 She is one of my very best friends from elementary school.
 We both attended the only Jewish elementary school in Barcelona.
 It was a very small school where we all knew each other, which made us develop a special connection that still lasts until today.
 A kind of connection so strong, that no matter how long we go without seeing each other, it's like time hasn't gone by and we can pick up where we left off.